d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 We have just discovered that Docker populates MAC and FDB information automatically.
 How is this done?

 We can first look at the content of Consul.
-What is stored there?
+What is stored in there?

 <img src="/assets/2017-05-05-deep-dive-into-docker-overlay-networks-part-2/consul-with-network.png" alt="Consul content with network">